open-telemetry/opamp-spec/specification.md

 ## Connection Settings Management

-OpAMP includes features that allow the Server to manage Agent's connection settings for all of the destinations that the Agent connects to.
+OpAMP includes features that allow the Server to manage Agent's connection settings for all of the destinations that the Agent connects to, as well as the OpAMP Client's connection settings.

 The following diagram shows a typical Agent that is managed by OpAMP Servers, sends its own telemetry to an OTLP backend and also connects to other